SunflowersOfBigData/hadoop-docker/README.md

 ## Automate everything

 As we have mentioned previousely, a Docker file was created and released in the official [Docker repository](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/)

+## Chinese users notice

+You can use Dockerfile_CN to build your image.